Stop Being A Dickhead

 Miscommunication is another comedic element (Probably more funny strange, than funny haha).
 It's like a scene from a classic sitcom where nobody quite understands what's happening.
 "Misunderstandings Man" swoops in, turning innocent conversations into "Confusion Carnivals."
 In his world, "yes" sometimes means "no," and "left" inexplicably means "up."
 It's no wonder people end up in absurd arguments.

 Cultural and social influences also play a part in our "dickhead" drama.
-Sometimes, people mimic behaviours they've observed in their favourite reality TV shows, or they adopt societal norms that prioritize selfishness over kindness.
+Sometimes, people mimic behaviours they've observed in their favourite reality TV shows, or they adopt societal norms that prioritise selfishness over kindness.
 The pressure to conform can turn them into "Conformity Clowns."

 Identifying Toxic Patterns in Everyday Life